 Change the timing or frequency.
 Reviews are typically planned for the fourth quarter – a time when work has piled up, the holidays are in full swing and employee stress levels are high.
 To improve your results, plan reviews for a slower time of the year.
 You and your employees will have more time to devote to the process, without the distractions end-of-year craziness causes.

 Increasing review frequency can also make the process easier.
 You can break annual reviews into smaller, more frequent meetings (e.g., quarterly, or at the end of major projects).
 Reviewing performance more often allows you to give timely feedback that has a greater impact.

 Plan now for next year.
 With a typical work year consisting of 2,080 hours, it’s nearly impossible to remember what each employee accomplishes during a 12-month period.
 So as you progress through the year, keep a record of specific examples of good and bad performance for each employee.
 When review time comes around, having this information will put you ahead of the game – and convey to your employees that you’ve been watching, noticing and appreciating their hard work all year long.

 When you hire better, your employees hit their goals.
 And when your employees hit their goals, your annual performance reviews are easier.
 It’s that simple.

 Kinsa Group can help you hire smarter.
-With over 25 years of recruiting senior-to-executive level food & beverages professionals, we deliver consistently exceptional candidates who will perform for your organization.
+As a Forbes award winning recruiter of senior-to-executive level food & beverages professionals, we deliver consistently exceptional candidates who will perform for your organization.
 Contact Kinsa today to learn more about our contingent and retained search services for food & beverage professionals.